DenDeen/Personal-Website/docs/_build/html/_sources/index.rst.txt

       </div>

       <p>
          I’m a recent MSc graduate in Computer Science from KU Leuven with a passion for turning complex ideas into real, working systems.
-Whether it's building AI models, designing data pipelines, or experimenting with proof-of-concepts, I enjoy bringing structure and creativity together to solve tangible problems.
+Whether it's building AI models, designing data pipelines, or experimenting with proof-of-concepts, I enjoy bringing structure and creativity together to solve challenging problems.
       </p>

       <p>